GeorgeLuImmortal/Hierarchical-BERT-Model-with-Limited-Labelled-Data/README.md

     python run_svm-based.py -d dataset_name -t text_representation -r random_seeds -s training_set_size

 It should be noted that `-t text_representation` indicates the encoding method you choose, the valid options are `fasttext` and `roberta-base`.
 The evaluation results are stored in directory "outputs/".

+### Step 6.
+Visualise informative sentences inferred by HBM in a document

+When we run the script in __Step 2__, besides the AUC scores on testing set, we can also get the attention scores of each sentences that measure whether sentences contribute a lot in forming the document representation.
+Hence, these attention scores can serve as clue of whether the sentences are important or not.
+The attention scores are stored in "attentions/#dataset_name/".
+You can visualise this attention scores by playing with __Visualization_of_informative_sentences.ipynb__.